Union shop: United States

 Union-represented employees covered by a union shop agreement may ask the NLRB to hold a "deauthorization election" to allow all bargaining unit employees to vote to determine whether the clause will continue to remain in effect.
 No such procedure exists under the RLA.

 United Kingdom

 The term "union shop" is not used in the UK but it appears to be equivalent to a post-entry closed shop.
+These are not permitted by the Employment Act 1990.

 Holy See

 The lay employees of the Vatican are members of a union shop, the Association of Vatican Lay Workers, making the Vatican the world's most unionized sovereign state.